Starting at Loreto

 Do I need to bring my own stationery (paper, pens etc.)?

-Yes, although we will provide you with an A4 lever arch file for each of your subjects or notebook.
+Yes.
+We will provide you with an A4 lever arch file or notebook for each of your subjects.
 Students should provide their own pens and other equipment.

 Can I be given extra time in exams?